Always Adam (ISBN: 9781999982638 price £8.99) by York-based author Mark Brumby is a Sci-Fi crime thriller, set in London and New York.

 But when Beck’s entire world starts to implode, he discovers Reid harbours a vendetta that, left unchecked, threatens not only his survival but that of an entire species.

-Mark wrote Always Adam (originally published as Payback) in 2013.
-Boomslang is republishing the book in November 2020 as it deserves to reach a wider audience in the current pandemic climate.
+He wrote Always Adam (originally published as Payback) in 2013.
+Boomslang has reissued the book as it deserved to reach a wider audience during the Covid-19 pandemic.

-“Covid-19 has brought home not just the fragility of human life but the power of vaccines.
-Very shortly, we hope, a vaccine could physically alter the cell structure of three or four billion people and protect the same number again via herd immunity.
-But what if a vaccine were misused?”
+“Covid-19 brought home not just the fragility of human life but the power of vaccines.
+Now we have vaccines to protect us from the virus but what if a vaccine is misused?”

 “As an author, Covid-19 has moved the goalposts.
 It has made the unbelievable a little more believable.
-A pandemic, until December of last year was, literally, a fiction,” said Mark, who is currently working on the sequel to Always Adam.
+A pandemic, until December of last year was, literally, a fiction,” said Mark, who is currently working on two further Adam books.